rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 > Extent of manifestation: <CITE>232 pages</CITE>

-<a name="6.21.421.3">6.21.421.3</a> Record the number on the last numbered page or leaf of each numbered sequence as the basic statement of extent, with any necessary additions according to relevant rules, e.g., [6.21.4225.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4225.1), for the addition of unnumbered pages or leaves.
+<a name="6.21.421.3">6.21.421.3</a> Record the number on the last numbered page or leaf of each numbered sequence as the basic statement of extent, with any necessary additions according to relevant rules (e.g., [6.21.4225.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4225.1), for the addition of unnumbered pages or leaves).
 Record arabic and roman numerals as they appear in the manifestation.
 Record roman numerals uppercase or lowercase as they appear.
 If the pages or leaves are lettered rather than numbered, record the first and last letters followed by the word  indicating pages or leaves.
 Use arabic numerals to designate pages, etc. that are numbered in words or in characters other than arabic or roman numerals and always make an explanatory [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.421.3](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.421.3)).

 >Example:
 > <CITE>viii, 256 pages</CITE>